When Can You Start Working Out After Giving Birth?

 Becoming a mother is a significant change in your life!
 Many new mothers find that joining a mother’s group with other women who gave birth at a similar time can help provide support and connection to you and your baby.

-The Sweat Community is another fantastic place to meet other women who might be juggling exercise with early parenthood.
+The Sweat Community is another fantastic place to meet like-minded women who might be juggling exercise with early parenthood.
 Connect with women around the world on the Sweat Forum or via social media.

 Which post-pregnancy program should I do?

-There are two post-pregnancy programs in the Sweat app.
-Once you’ve been cleared to exercise by your healthcare professional, you can follow the program that best suits you and work out from the comfort of your own home and with minimal equipment.
+There are four post-pregnancy programs to choose from in the Sweat app.
+Once you’ve been cleared to exercise by your healthcare professional, you can follow the program that best suits your postpartum goals and work out from the comfort of your own home and with minimal equipment.

 Post-Pregnancy with Kayla Itsines

-Kayla’s Post-Pregnancy Program was designed to help women restart their fitness journey after pregnancy, and is suitable for women with Diastasis Recti (abdominal separation).
-It has 16 weeks of workouts and you can choose to begin with four Foundation Weeks for women who’ve had a C-section or other complications during birth.
+Kayla’s Post-Pregnancy Program was designed to help women restart their fitness journey after pregnancy and is suitable for women with Diastasis Recti (abdominal separation).
+It has 16 weeks of workouts and you can choose to begin with four Foundation Weeks if you’ve had a C-section or other complications during birth.

 This flexible program contains short workouts that take 15-25 minutes, and focus on rebuilding foundational core and pelvic strength before progressing to larger, more complex movements.